JatinKhare/DSP-2020-JK/WEEK- 06/README.md

 ## Concept

-In order to remove the freuency components upto a fixed value (here, 0.4 Hz) Hz, we need to follow the following steps:
+In order to remove the frequency components upto a fixed value (here, 0.4 Hz), we need to follow the following steps:

 1. Place a zero at |z|=1, for the frequency 0 Hz.